bangle-io/bangle-editor/react-menu/api.md

 **Props:**

 - **hint**: ?string\
-  A tooltip hint to show when hover over this button.
+  A tooltip hint to show when hovering over this button.
 Defaults to the name of the node and the keyboard shortcut.
-Set it to `null` to now show any hint.
+Set it to `null` to not show any hint.

 - **hintPos**: ?`'top'`|`'bottom'`|`'right'`|`'left'`\
   The position of the hint tooltip.

 - **children**: ?{{global.link.ReactElement}}\
-  The content to render inside the button, but default it will render an Icon for the button.
+  The content to render inside the button, by default it will render an Icon for the button.

 ### ItalicButton: {{global.link.ReactElement}}